-There are a number of potential variables such as FCR infection levels in cereal crops two years ago, stubble management (e.g. burning or cultivation), seed source (e.g. Fusarium grain infection from 2022 FHB epidemic), grass weed management, inter-row sowing, and harvest height which could also underly this data and introduce variability.
-Clearly non-host crop or fallow periods reduce the probability of higher FCR infection levels and consequently yield loss from this disease so playing the rotation numbers works.
-However, a one-year break may not be sufficient under higher FCR infection levels.
-A two-year break further reduced the probability of high and very high FCR infection levels in 2022 or 2023 cereal crops which dropped to 19% and 6%, respectively (Figure 3).
+There are a number of potential variables such as FCR infection levels in cereal crops two years ago, stubble management (e.g. burning or cultivation), seed source (e.g. Fusarium grain infection from 2022 FHB epidemic), grass weed management, inter-row sowing, harvest height) which could also underly this data and introduce variability.
+Clearly non-host crop or fallow periods reduce the probability of higher FCR infection levels and consequently yield loss from this disease so playing the rotation numbers still works.
+However, a one-year break may not be sufficient under higher FCR infection levels in 2022 or 2023 cereal crops which dropped to 19% and 6%, respectively (Figure 3).